The person at the center of this case

 Start here

-What is the timeline between when Diana Ault was last seen alive and when her abandoned vehicle was discovered at the church?
+What is the timeline between when Diana Ault was last seen alive and when her body was discovered?

-Why was Diana Ault's vehicle abandoned at the Church of the Nazarene, and did she have any connection to that location?
+Why was her vehicle abandoned at the Church of the Nazarene?
+Was she transported there or did she drive it?

-Diana Ault, a 26-year-old blonde woman, was found dead from a gunshot wound in her Independence, Missouri home on January 31, 1994, after police responded to a report of her abandoned red Pontiac Grand Prix at a nearby church.
-A stainless-steel revolver, ammunition, and a spent round were discovered inside the vehicle registered to her.
-The circumstances surrounding her death—whether homicide, suicide, or accident—remain unclear, and investigators seek information that could explain what happened that day.
+On January 31, 1994, Diana Ault, a 26-year-old blonde woman, was found dead from a gunshot wound in her Independence, Missouri home after police discovered her abandoned red Pontiac Grand Prix at a local church containing a revolver and ammunition.
+The circumstances surrounding her death—whether it was suicide, homicide, or accident—remain unclear, and investigators are seeking information that could explain the events leading to her death.
+Despite the FBI's involvement through its Kansas City Field Office, the case remains unsolved and the public's help is needed to determine what truly happened.

 Try asking